robin-raymond/zax.io/nothing.md

 // default pointer will point to the nothing instance myType : MyType*

-// nothing prevents the nothing instant values from being set myType.value1 = 5
+// nothing prevents the nothing instant values from being set (except a panic
+// of `pointer-to-nothing-accessed` may be issued as the pointer is null) myType.value1 = 5

 // the following statement will be true